 Deathgate is a ceramic installation artwork currently in progress.
-The completed work will be a physical representation of all those who were detained in the Auschwitz I & Auschwitz II (Birkenau) concentration camps.
+The completed work will be a physical representation of all those who were detained in the Auschwitz network of concentration camps.
 I am producing an individual ceramic object for each of the detainees: 1.3 million people/pieces.

-The objects I am creating are comparable to the stones that cover and surround the railway, which was used as the main mode of prisoner transportation into the Auschwitz camps.
-Using a pinching process and a wide range of clay types, I am creating each of the ceramic ‘stones’ by hand, which consequently leaves a fingerprint on each object.
-This is a way to example individual attention given to each victim/survivor, as well as their creation aiming to introduce human sensibility into an overwhelmingly inhumane event.
-Both the time and labour behind the production of this work are important elements to its desired impact.
+Both the time and labour involved in producing this work is where its conceptual basis is formed.
+The created objects are comparable to the stones that cover and surround the railway, which was used as the main mode of prisoner transportation into the Auschwitz camps.
+Using a pinching process and a wide range of clay types, I am creating each ceramic ‘stone’ by hand, which consequently leaves a fingerprint on each object.
+This is intended as both a reductive exercise that examples the treatment of those victimised, but also gives evidence to individualised attention for each detainee in order to introduce human sensibility into an overwhelmingly inhumane event.

-The final work will display two separate lengths of my created ‘stones.’
+The completed work will display two separate lengths of ceramic ‘stones.’
 One length containing 1.1 million ‘stones,’ and the other containing 200,000.
 This will give a direct visual reference to the staggering amount of deaths (1.1 million) against those who survived the Auschwitz camps (200,000).

-Aesthetically, the final installation will be reminiscent of the railway leading into the Auschwitz II (Birkenau) extermination camp, which led through the main entrance to the camp, also know as 'the deathgate.'
-Various elements of the work including my choice of clay types and my method of installation are directly responsive to my own experience of visiting the Auschwitz camps over two days in January of 2016 (immediately prior to beginning heavy production of the ‘stones’).
-My choice to represent those detained in Auschwitz is largely because of this opportunity to visit the preserved site of those camps, which allows me to represent the history and those affected relative to my own limited experience.
+Aesthetically, the final installation will be reminiscent of the railway leading into the Auschwitz II (Birkenau) extermination camp, which led through the main entrance of the camp, also know as 'the deathgate.'
+Various elements of the work including my choice of clay types and my method of installation are directly responsive to personal impressions while visiting the Auschwitz camps in January of 2016 (immediately prior to beginning intensive production of the ‘stones’).
+The ultimate simplicity of the project itself, alongside having prominent elements of the work be representative of my own limited experience, admits to the inherent representational limits of such history.
+In no way does the work aim or attempt to wholly represent what was experienced by those victimised, but instead, represent the history from a distanced perspective.

-My decision to create ‘stones’ is conscious of a Jewish tradition of placing stones on gravesites.
-This practice has been interpreted in various ways but is commonly considered as a way to place something that embodies the permanence of memory and long lasting legacy, unlike that of flowers, which wither and die.
+My decision to create ‘stones’ is conscious of a Jewish tradition that involves placing stones on grave-sites.
+This practice has been interpreted in various ways but is commonly considered as a way to honour those lost through an object which, unlike flowers that wither and die, embodies the permanence of memory and long lasting legacy.

-Development of this project began during my June-July, 2015 residency at Ateliers Fourwinds in Aureille, France, where I produced the first ‘stones’ and began 'number work’ on the logistics of the project, as well as searching for an efficient and effective way to produce the ‘stones’.
-The first ‘stone’ was produced on Sunday, June 28, 2015 and the work is scheduled for me to complete the last ‘stone’ on Wednesday, November 21, 2018.
-This production timeline will match, to the day, with the first gassings of prisoners at Auschwitz (Wednesday, September 3, 1941) to the liberation of the Auschwitz camps (Saturday, January 27, 1945): totalling 1242 days or 3 years, 4 months and 24 days.
+Development of this project began during an artist residency at Ateliers Fourwinds in Aureille, France, where I developed an appropriate process, produced the first ‘stones,’ and calculated the logistics of the project.
+The first ceramic ‘stone’ was produced there on June 28, 2015.
+Consequently, the last ‘stone’ will be produced on November 21, 2018.
+This production period provides a time-based link to the first gassings (or mass killing) of prisoners at Auschwitz (Wednesday, September 3, 1941) to the liberation of the Auschwitz camps (Saturday, January 27, 1945); meaning that the production of the work itself matches to the mass killings within the Auschwitz camps, 1242 days or 3 years, 4 months and 24 days.

-I intend for the work to not just represent those detained in the Auschwitz camps, but be presented as a relative fraction of the total victims of a largely inconceivable event.
-I also wish for it to broadly speak of the abhorrence and ongoing issues of prejudice, discrimination and genocide, while simultaneously acting as an exercise in empathy for both myself and viewers.
+I intend for the work to not just represent those detained in the Auschwitz camps, but be considered as a relative fraction of the total victims of a largely inconceivable event.
+The work aims to memorialise the event itself and question the role of art in the legacy of such history, while also broadly speaking of the abhorrence and ongoing nature of prejudice, discrimination and genocide.
+If anything, the crucial intent of the work is for it to stand as an exercise in empathy, both for myself and viewers alike.